 Can you file for a consumer proposal if you have debt over $250,000?

 Speak With an Expert

-The sooner you get in contact with a debt specialist, the sooner you’ll be able to start your journey towards a better financial future for yourself and your family.
+The sooner you get in contact with a debt specialist, the sooner you’ll be able to start your journey toward a better financial future for yourself and your family.
 If you’re interested in being matched with a debt specialist in your area, Loans Canada can help.